pUrGe12/TerminAI/README.md

 or we don't have to hardcode at all, we'll have a python file that has functions extensively written to perform different tasks.
 We will import this file and take the relevant functions.

+> [!TIP]
+> I am now thinking, what if we give broadcast the json to the smaller models, have the relevant one further refine it and then generate a command to do that?
+It will know exactly what the computer structure is from the config file...
+So, it will get the directory names right as well.
+Then we'll just execute it...

 ---

 Now it seems clearer.
 Let's see tomorrow with a fresher mind.